 The TAFE SA career profiles pages will give you information about many careers, and examples of the courses you can study to help you achieve your career goals.

 Weigh up what you know about yourself and the occupations you have researched, and make decisions about the most suitable career path for you.
 You might like to think about the pro’s and con’s of each option, and what type of volunteering you could do to get some experience.
 You can then identify the course that you need to study to achieve your goals.
+How you will reach your goal?
+Deciding on the training options that suit you.
+Can you get some experience at a lower level or voluntary organisation first to ‘build’ your skills?
+Be realistic in your expectations.

 If you aren’t sure how to make the best decision, take some time to read about how to make better decisions.